Skip to main content

 Heritage has traditionally been considered to be something inherently ‘good’ - a treasure from a shared past that we cherish and protect in the present.
 But as George Orwell famously wrote in his novel 1984, ‘Who controls the past, controls the future.’
 The power to designate certain objects, places and practices as valuable and in need of ‘saving’, inevitably also determines what is discarded and whose histories forgotten.
 In an uncertain world facing global challenges such as climate change, armed conflict, the rise of new nationalisms and social inequality, heritage is thus both a versatile concept and a powerful political tool.

-This module will use international case studies from different time periods, ranging from the classical period to the modern day, to challenge official heritage discourses, and to illustrate the ways in which the politics of the past are mediated in the present to build a multitude of potential futures.
+In this module we use international case studies from different time periods, ranging from the classical period to the modern day, to challenge official heritage discourses, and to illustrate the ways in which the politics of the past are mediated in the present to build a multitude of potential futures.

 Indicative syllabus